 - Tip – only 1 System of Record per piece of data

 - Tip – Data should only be entered once in a company or it should be automatically captured and output from existing processes and tools

 Leading Indicators can be pulled for mini games to improve financial performance.
 Here are some recommending leading indicators from Great Game coaches:

 - CRM – marketing funnel data – integrate with your CRM and marketing platforms to track, report and manage information such as:

 - Sales – sales data can tell you a lot about the future.
 If you aren’t selling the future is bleak.
 If the sales funnel is healthy and growing, you may be on a financial upswing in revenue.
 Track some of these metrics:

 - sales qualified leads

 - Project Management + Financials = job cost control.
-Integrate project management and project job costs is critical
+Integrating project management and project job costs is critical.

 If you want to learn more about financial score board automation:

 HingePoint offers cloud and mobile applications for construction and real estate that are easy to adopt and employees love.
 Specializing in the systems that run the construction and real estate business including SharePoint, Salesforce, Procore, MS Dynamics, and Autodesk.
 Scale and grow profitably with Financial and Project Management Dashboards with SharePoint, document management with SharePoint, and workflow automation for field to office collaboration.